ROV training

 Remote Operating Vehicle (ROV) training with UHI North, West and Hebrides and DRIFT Offshore

-We’ve joined with training specialist DRIFT Offshore to develop and deliver a new, industry-aligned course to equip students with the essential technical knowledge and career access to enter the fast-growing subsea and offshore sectors.
+We have partnered with subsea training specialist DRIFT Offshore to develop and deliver a Pathway to ROV – 101 Essentials, an industry-aligned programme designed to equip students with the technical knowledge, practical skills, and career access required to enter the fast-growing subsea and offshore sectors.

 • Electrical Systems